Choose Your Own Adventure

 Art Lover

 Art can be found beyond gallery walls, thanks to the creative talents of local and international street artists who have turned the city streets into their personal canvases.
-See masterpieces like South Korean graffiti artist Xeva’s 36. mosaic-style mural (Tank Lane, Sheung Wan), done as a tribute to Bruce Lee, or Italian artist Barlo’s 37.
-“Pet of the Archaeologist” (18 Upper Station Street, Sheung Wan) Also don’t miss Japanese celebrity 38.
-Shingo Katori’s vibrant, colourful creation featuring a dragon (Intersection of Hollywood Road and Shelley Street) and Russian artist Pasha Wais’ 39. multicoloured mural (26 Square Street, Tai Ping Shan, Central) stretching around Square Street.
-Visit galleries by global artists scattered throughout different floors of 40.
-H Queen’s (80 Queen’s Road Central, Central, +852 2343 1738), or head to 41.
-Art Lane (Chung Ching Street, Sai Ying Pun, +852 8200 3788) to walk through this ‘gallery’ of street art.
+See masterpieces like Chinese artist Chan13’s 49. colourful geometric mural (Tank Lane, Sheung Wan), depicting an abstract interpretation of Hong Kong’s scenery during dawn and dusk, or Italian artist Barlo’s 50. futuristic mural tucked away behind an alley (18 Upper Station Street, Sheung Wan).
+Walk towards the 51.
+Victoriano Mural (Chung Wo Lane, Central) on Chung Wo Lane to see this augmented reality mural come to life through your phone screen.
+Also don’t miss Japanese celebrity 52.
+Shingo Katori’s vibran, colourful creation featuring a dragon (Intersection of Hollywood Road and Shelley Street) and Australian artist George Rose’s 53. multicoloured floral mural (26 Square Street, Tai Ping Shan, Central) stretching around Square Street.
+Visit galleries by global artists scattered throughout different floors of 54.
+H Queen’s (80 Queen’s Road Central, Central, +852 2343 1738), or head to 55.
+Art Lane (Chung Ching Street, Sai Ying Pun, +852 8200 3788) to walk through this open ‘gallery’ of street art.
+Alternatively, you can step into one of the only Grade I-listed commercial buildings in Central 56.Pedder Building (12 Pedder Street, Central) and its Gagosian Gallery to visit the world-class exhibitions.

 Time Traveller